ianderso/Products.ATSuccessStory/README.txt

 We add a "Success Story Folder" called "Success Stories" and inside we add a bunch of success stories.

 We want the portlet to be shown at root site.
 So we go there, then click on "Manage Portlets", we select "Success Story rotating portlet" from the drop down.
-We write "Case Studies" in the header, and under "Stories Path" we write part of the folder name... like "success", then click on search, and a drop down will appear, just select "Success Stories" from it, and click on "apply".
+We write "Case Studies" in the header, and under "Stories Path" select "Success Story Folder" from the drop down (it will also show the full path to it, in case more than one folder is called the same).
+Choose to show 1 story at a time.
 Then click save, and then "save" again from the manage portlet screen.